 Advocates say their movement is long overdue.
 According to the California-based Green Burial Council, cemeteries in the United States put more than 4 million gallons of embalming fluid and 64,000 tons of steel into the ground each year, along with 1.6 million tons of concrete.

 Consumers are shifting their behavior as well.
 More than half of the dead in the United States are cremated today, according to a report from the National Funeral Directors Association, up from an industry-estimated rate of just 4% in the 1960s.

 That’s at least partially because cremation is less expensive, but some Americans also have expressed a desire to leave a smaller environmental footprint.
 However, the council estimates that cremation — which involves heating a furnace to close to 2,000 degrees Fahrenheit for up to two hours — produces about the same emissions as driving 500 miles in a car.

 Burial also is a land-use issue, as cemeteries must claim ever-increasing acres to accommodate new arrivals.
-Conservation cemeteries, on the other hand, are designed to preserve and expand existing wilderness areas while using the burials as a funding mechanism for the environmental work.
+Conservation cemeteries, on the other hand, are designed to preserve and expand existing wilderness areas while using the burials as a funding mechanism for environmental work.

 To read the full story by Alex Brown, click here.